I have a confession to make… I suck at self-care.

 - Sacrificing self-care in order to live up to expectations tends to create a cycle of not taking care of myself.

-- Failing to take care of myself puts me into a place, energy-wise, where my works suffers… meaning that I may be “showing up”, but I’m not fully present and presenting.
+- Failing to take care of myself puts me into a place, energy-wise, where my work suffers… meaning that I may be “showing up”, but I’m not fully present and presenting.

 It’s all well and good to push yourself a little harder in order to fulfill obligations.
 But when you push yourself too hard, with no time for rest, nobody wins.